ncatlab/nlab-content/pages/1/5/1/1/1151/content.md

 by noticing that the constructions on [[simplicial objects]] in [[toposes]] used there secretly precisely compute the [[derived hom-space|(∞,1)-categorical hom-objects]] of an [[(∞,1)-topos]] as presented by the [[model structure on simplicial sheaves]] on the underlying site.

-This and a list of other releated references and historical developments is given at
+This and a list of other related references and historical developments is given at

 * [References](#References).